khromalabs/simple-cli-llm-chat/README.md

 **Configuration**
 ---------------

-* The script uses the `PROVIDERS` list to configure LLM providers.
-Add or modify providers as needed.
+* The script uses the `PROVIDERS` list to configure the default LLM providers.
+Is a good place to configure your own server(s).
 * The `BACKUP` variable specifies the file path for automatic chat backup.

 **Requirements**